Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using Bayesian nonparametrics: Concluding Remarks

 \section{Concluding Remarks}

 We proposed a new BNP prior, CA-EDP, for flexible modeling of joint distributions in multilevel (e.g., cluster/individual) data structures.
 Although our empirical focus was causal mediation analysis in CRTs with a post-treatment confounder, the proposed prior is broadly applicable to other settings involving hierarchically structured data.
 The CA-EDP prior complements the nDDP of \citet{ohnishi2025}.
 Simulation results reveal preferred scenarios for each prior: the nDDP performs well when covariates are high‑dimensional and the study comprises fewer clusters with smaller cluster sizes, whereas the CA-EDP outperforms the nDDP in uncertainty quantification and is particularly advantageous when the sample is large enough to properly inform the underlying covariate distribution.
 Overall, the simulations provide practical guidance on model choice for specific CRT scenarios.
-Another key feature of CA-EDP is its ability to model covariate distributions at both the cluster and individual levels, which naturally accommodates ignorable covariate missingness.
+Another key feature of CA-EDP is its joint modeling of covariates at both the cluster and individual levels, which yields principled uncertainty quantification by propagating uncertainty in the covariate distribution.
+Although bootstrap-based methods can be used to propagate uncertainty in the covariate distribution, they are typically implemented as plug-in or post hoc corrections rather than through a fully joint Bayesian model that yields coherent posterior uncertainty quantification.
+This joint modeling framework also naturally accommodates ignorable covariate missingness.
+Additional discussion comparing the CA-EDP and nDDP is provided in Supplementary Material C.

+Another contribution of this work is the development of a three-level truncation approximation for the proposed CA-EDP prior, which both facilitates posterior computation through a blocked Gibbs sampler and broadens the practical usability of the proposed model.
+An interesting direction for future work is to replace the Dirichlet process component with other tractable stick-breaking priors, such as the Pitman-Yor process \citep{Ishwaran2001}, which may be incorporated with little additional theoretical or computational burden while providing greater flexibility in the induced grouping behavior.